Many are picking up on the power of plants to maintain optimal health beyond just eating a plant-rich diet.

 How To Use Essential Oils?

-The oils are commonly inhaled through the nose as aromatherapy or applied topically to the skin using a carrier oil such as jojoba or coconut for a therapeutic effect.
+The oils are commonly inhaled through the nose as aromatherapy.
+Essential oils are also applied topically to the skin using a carrier oil such as jojoba or coconut for a therapeutic effect.

 Inhalation of essential oils has been found to stimulate the limbic system, the area of the brain that controls emotions, behaviors, and long-term memory.
 The limbic system also exerts control over physical sensations in the body like breathing, heart rate, and blood pressure.